kcdodd/partis-pyproj/doc/index.rst

 the Meson Build system https://mesonbuild.com/ as a method to compile extensions and non-Python code.
-To use this feature, the source directory must contain appropriate 'meson.build' files, since the 'pyproject.toml' configuration only provides a way of running ``meson setup`` and ``meson compile`` before creating the binary distribution.
+To use this feature, the source directory must contain appropriate 'meson.build' files, since the 'pyproject.toml' configuration only *provides* a way of running ``meson setup`` and ``meson compile`` before creating the binary distribution.
-Also, the ``meson install`` must be able to be done in a way that can be copied into the distribution, instead of actually being installed to the system.
+Also, the ``meson install`` must be able to be done in a way that can be *copied into the distribution*, instead of actually being installed to the system.

 The ``src_dir`` and ``prefix`` paths are always relative to the project root directory, and default to ``src_dir = '.'`` and ``prefix = './build'``.
-If ``build_dir`` is given, it is also relative to the project root directory, otherwise the build will occur in a temporary directory that is removed after "installing" to ``prefix``.
+Currently these must all be a sub-directory relative to the 'pyproject.toml' (e.g. a specified temporary directory).

 The result should be equivalent to running the following commands: